ScyPyna/ENTWINE-Lab/Wiki/01_Lab/Protocols/README.md

 ## 🧪 1 M Potassium Phosphate Stock Solution (pH 7.2, for TAP Medium)

 ### 🎯 Purpose
 Preparation of 1 M potassium phosphate stock solution for use in TAP medium.
-This solution provides phosphate while maintaining pH 7.2.
-It should be prepared, sterilized, and stored properly to ensure reproducibility and stability.

 ---

 ### 📋 Materials (for 100 mL)